mrdoggopat/dogstatsd-sandbox/README.md

       name: dsdsocket
 ```

 Make sure these paths match in the agent container as well as their application pod/deployment manifest.
+Note that the socket path does not need to be `var/run/datadog/dsd.socket` and can be for example `var/run/datadog-agent/dsd.socket` as long as it matches the path in the application code, manifest and the volumes/volume mounts.

 Some dogstatsd metrics that can be useful for troubleshooting: https://docs.datadoghq.com/developers/dogstatsd/high_throughput/#client-side-telemetry